Molong railway station: History

 The station opened in 1885, and was the terminus of the line between 1886 and 1893.
 It is now closed to passenger services.

 The station closed in the early 1990s.
 The goods shed was demolished at that time, and the station was also faced with prospective demolition, but was saved by the efforts of local residents.

 Of timber construction, the station survives largely intact, is well maintained and is in use by various local community groups and a branch of the Central Western Libraries.
 North of the station (westwards along the railway) lies the junction point to the now-closed Molong–Dubbo railway line.

 The library was relocated from the station building in late 2018, resulting in concern for the building's future.

-Currently the station has seen the cessation of services for passenger trains and operates as a museum.

 Description

 The heritage-listed complex includes a timber station building of a type 4 standard roadside design with a brick platform dating from 1885.
 It also includes a gable-roof, pre-cast concrete signal box dating from 1924.
 Two locomotive water columns dating from c.
-1900, the timber road overbridge, and the Bunya pine (Araucaria bidwillii) tree outside the station are also included in the heritage listing.
+1900, the timber road overbridge, and the bunya pine (Araucaria bidwillii) tree outside the station are also included in the heritage listing.